-Wood arts represents the connection between man and nature.
+Wood arts represent the connection between man and nature.
 It can be said that since humans had been starting to make tools, the relationship between man and wood has been started and still continues.

 Wood is a natural material that is abundant in different parts of our planet and is one of the materials used by early humans.
 Humans always have provided an important part, or at least one part of their needs, through this material.